Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \subsection{Sliding Window Approaches}

 The sliding window technique was largely adopted from 2DOD to 3DOD.
-In fact, an object detector slides in form of a specified window over the feature map and directly classify each window position.
-For 3DOD pipelines, this idea is extended by replacing the 2D window with a spatial rectangular box that drives through a discretized 3D space.
-However, tested solutions have revealed that running a window over the entire 3D room is a very exhaustive task, leading to heavy computation and large inference times.
+Here, an object detector slides in the form of a specified window over the feature map and directly classifies each window position.
+For 3DOD pipelines, this idea is extended by replacing the 2D window with a spatial rectangular box that slides through a discretized 3D space.
+However, tested solutions have revealed that traversing a window over the entire 3D space is a very exhaustive task, leading to heavy computations and long inference times.

 One of the popular pioneers in this area were \citet{song_sliding_2014} with their Sliding Shapes approach.
 They use prior trained SVM classifiers to run exhaustively over a voxelized 3D space.